bruhad-dave/drs-validator/README.md

 -i full/path/to/<this repo>/test_objects.txt
 ```

-`validator_runner.py` wraps around the class definition and works with comma-separated input files, where the first two columns **must** contain the object id and expected status code.
+`validator_runner.py` wraps around the class definition and works with comma-separated input files, where the first two columns **must** contain the object id and expected status code respectively.
+Note that the script expects there to be a header in the input file.

 Test results are printed to the terminal in the format:
 ```